 RACE Application Status:

-This program has been submitted (but not yet approved) for 16 hours of continuing education credit in jurisdictions which recognize RACE approval.
+This program has been approved for 16 hours of continuing education credit in jurisdictions which recognize RACE approval.

 Michael Childress, DVM, MS, PhD, DACVIM (Oncology) (Course Leader)